Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 ## Description

 **batchModeFile** is an alternative batch process to [**%batch**](.\batch.md).
 It creats a Windows `.bat` file that runs multiple programs independently using [**SAS Batch Mode**](https://documentation.sas.com/doc/en/vdmmlcdc/8.1/pgmcli/n1nor2ldajipsvn1x42cmpr8ugq3.htm).
-These are the main benefits of batch mode:
+These are the main benefits of using this batch process:
-* You can still use SAS while batch is running.
+* Ability to use SAS while batch is running
-* Programs are run independently.
+* Programs run independently
   * If someone overwrites a study macro or global variable, it will not break subsequent programs.
   * Batch will not stop due to running out of resources when processing large amounts of code or data.
-This occasionally happens with our current batch process.
+* Improved parameters for customizing runs
+* Teams notification when batch is finished
-* You should see 30-40% faster runtimes
+* 30-40% faster runtimes

 ### Setup